nullivex/object-manage/README.md

 ### 0.5.0
 * ObjectManage is now an event emitter that fires the `load` event for watching data
-* Switched back to `object-merge` which should help on debugging bad objects
+* Switched back to `object-merge` which should help on debugging bad objects for the default.
+* Added switchable merger type based on desired environment.
 * Added testing against circular referenced objects
 * ObjectManage will not modify objects passed into and are decoupled
+* ObjectManage.merge protype function added so the merger can be overridden to allow customised usage.

 ### 0.4.0
 * Added max depth warning for recursive objects that would normally throw `Maximum call stack exceeded`